coatyio/coaty-js/docs/man/migration-guide.md

 ### Changes in Coaty object types

+* Optional property `logLabels` has been added to `Log` object type.
+Useful in providing multi-dimensional context-specific data along with a log.
 * `Config` type has been removed.
-In case you use it, define an equivalent object type in your application code.
+In case you need it, define an equivalent object type in your application code.

 ---